peter-njoro/facetrack-lite/README.md

 ## 📦 How to Run This Beast

 ### Before you run it, check out this document [here](https://docs.google.com/document/d/1OgYudT0YOkN6vht0wn9dWe4mxkAFOjGnz5ulX36hd94/edit?usp=sharing).
-It explains what needs to be installed on your computer.
+It is a pre-installation guide that explains what needs to be installed on your computer.
 If you’ve already read it — congrats!
 Yoo! 🎉

 ### 🚀 Recommended: With Docker (a.k.a.
 The Way of the Lazy Genius)